coverclock/com-diag-codex/README.md

 Diminuto source code directory.

 Diminuto supports eight different levels of log message severity.
-From highest priority to lowest, they are.
+From highest priority to lowest, they are:

 * Emergency;
 * Alert;